 Future engagements in 2014-15 take him to the symphonies of Long Beach and Columbus, and in 2016, a return to the Washington National Opera at the Kennedy Center in D.C.

-DeMain also serves as Artistic Director for Madison Opera and, until recently, for Opera Pacific, where he led an unprecedented seven-company co-production of Jake Heggie’s Dead Man Walking in 2002.
-He has been a regular guest conductor with Washington National Opera at the Kennedy Center, New York City Opera, Michigan Opera Theatre, Los Angeles Opera, Seattle Opera, San Francisco Opera, Virginia Opera, Lyric Opera of Chicago, the Glimmerglass Festival in up-state New York, Portland Opera, and Mexico’s National Opera.
+DeMain also serves as Artistic Director for Madison Opera, where he conducted Jake Heggie’s Dead Man Walking in spring 2014 to critical acclaim.
+He previously conducted the Australia and New York premieres of Dead Man Walking.
+During spring 2014, he returned to Virginia Opera to conduct Carmen and to San Francisco Opera for their debut of Show Boat.
+He has been a regular guest conductor with Washington National Opera at the Kennedy Center, New York City Opera, Michigan Opera Theatre, Los Angeles Opera, Seattle Opera, San Francisco Opera, Virginia Opera, Lyric Opera of Chicago, the Glimmerglass Festival in up-state New York, Aspen Music Festival, Portland Opera, and Mexico’s National Opera.

 During his distinguished 17-year tenure with Houston Grand Opera, DeMain led a history-making production of Porgy and Bess, winning a Grammy Award, Tony Award and France’s Grand Prix du Disque for the RCA recording.
 In spring 2014, the San Francisco Opera released an HD DVD of their most recent production of Porgy and Bess, conducted by John DeMain.